Audit Committee Charter

-This Second Amended and Restated Charter of the Audit Committee (this “Charter”) will be effective upon approval by the board of directors (the “Board”) of Cheniere Energy, Inc. (the “Company”) and will supersede the previously existing charter of the Board’s audit committee (the “Audit Committee”) in its entirety.
+This Charter of the Audit Committee (this “Charter”) will be effective upon approval by the board of directors (the “Board”) of Cheniere Energy Partners GP, LLC (the “Company”), the general partner of Cheniere Energy Partners, L.P. (the “Partnership”) and will supersede the previously existing charter of the Board’s audit committee (the “Audit Committee”) in its entirety.

-The Audit Committee is appointed by the Board to oversee the accounting and financial reporting processes of the Company and the audits of the Company’s financial statements.
-The Audit Committee assists the Board in monitoring the
+The Audit Committee is appointed by the Board to oversee the accounting and financial reporting processes of the Partnership and the audits of the Partnership’s financial statements.
+The Audit Committee assists the Board in overseeing the

-- integrity of the financial statements of the Company,
+• integrity of the financial statements of the Partnership,

-- Company’s internal audit function and systems of internal controls over financial reporting and disclosure controls and procedures, and
+• Partnership’s internal audit function and systems of internal controls over financial reporting and disclosure controls and procedures and

-- compliance by the Company with legal and regulatory requirements.
+• compliance by the Company and the Partnership with legal and regulatory requirements.